PawanKumar-Dev/Backend/Notes/05_Data_modeling_styles.md

   - like User will be renamed in DB as "users".

-- First modelling style will be where we simply define which data field need what data-tpe
+- First modelling style will be where we simply define which data field need what data-type.
   ```
   const userSchema = new mongoose.Schema({
     username : String,